Chart Color Schemes

 Joyner has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects likely to impact the region.
-Key initiatives include Moreton Bay Central (The Mill) - Knowledge and Innovation Precinct, Elan, Les Hughes Sports Complex Master Plan Implementation, and Les Hughes Sports Complex - Netball Clubhouse.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified nine projects expected to influence this region.
+Key initiatives include Elan, Les Hughes Sports Complex Master Plan Implementation, Les Hughes Sports Complex - Netball Clubhouse, and The Country Club Hotel & Entertainment Complex.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.